 Kelsey Grammer net worth: $60 million

 Woody Harrelson, who played Woody on “Cheers,” is still on fire, though he transitioned mainly to the big screen, with the exception of shows like “True Detective.”
-A few recent films include “The Hunger Games,” “Zombieland” and “Three Billboards Outside Ebbing, Missouri.”
+A few recent films include “Now You See Me,” “Zombieland” and “Venom.”

 Sam Malone was truly Ted Danson’s breakthrough role.
 The character won Danson two Golden Globes throughout the show’s 11-season run.
 After the show, he made cameos in “Frasier,” joined the cast of “CSI,” appeared on recent TV shows like Larry David’s “Curb Your Enthusiasm” and he stars on the sitcom “The Good Place.”